cooperrc/engineering-dynamics/syllabus.md

 If you need help with the material, we can set up a [meeting](https://cooperrc.github.io).
-If you just need more time, I'm happy to provide a few extra days to get to an assignment done.
+If you just need more time, I'm happy to provide an extra day to get to an assignment done.

 #### Note on Participation grade